 We want you to have the best time possible and that means packing everything you need.
-From what clothes to bring and how much sunscreen is necessary, we will cover it all in this ultimate guide.
+From what clothes to bring and how much reef-safe sunscreen is necessary, we will cover it all in this ultimate guide.
 You won’t regret taking our advice on what items are must-haves when traveling with kids.

 However, what should you bring and what is better off buying when you arrive?

-Here is your ultimate packing list for Hawaii, filled with Hawaii trip essentials you cannot forget to bring, along with cool things to buy in Hawaii to save you time, money, and an extra piece of luggage!
+Here is your ultimate packing list for Hawaii, filled with Hawaii trip essentials you cannot forget to bring, along with cool things to buy in Hawaii to save you money, time, and an extra piece of luggage!

 Our goal is for your family vacation in paradise to be stress-free and fun-filled from start to finish.
 Let us help make sure nothing goes wrong while you’re away from home so all you have left is good memories!

-Keep scrolling to find out the best things to pack for Hawaii AND the most helpful things to buy in Hawaii.
+Keep scrolling to find out the best things to pack for Hawaii islands AND the most helpful things to buy in Hawaii.

 Hawaii Packing List FAQs

 You bet!
 In the winter months, the temperatures dip down into the 60s.
 Jeans are also helpful if you’re going horseback riding, heading to Haleakala Crater, or exploring Hawaii Volcanoes National Park.
 However, if you’re heading to Hawaii in the summer, leave the jeans at home.